How ADHD and Nutrition are Connected and 3 Action Steps You Can Take

 A Nutritional Imbalance

 The basic concept of how nutrition is important to the body is clearly understood by most.
 However, how nutrition can have an effect on ADHD is less understood.
 The human body is a homeostatic system, meaning an adverse effect in one area of the body can create a seemingly unconnected response in another area of the body.
 This effect can be readily seen in cases of exposure where circulation is reduced to the extremities in order to supply more warmth to the essential organs.
 While not as easily detectable, the same concept applies when nutrients are not reaching the appropriate areas in the correct amounts.
-In addition, the uptake of elements that are not necessary for proper nutrition can interfere with the bodies nutrient delivery system thus creating a negative effect, even if the right amount of nutrients are taken in.
-Therefore, a properly regulated diet that not only provides the right nutrients in the right amounts should be utilized, one that is also free of elements such as artificial food colorings that can interfere with the bodies delivery system should be avoided.
+In addition, the uptake of elements that are not necessary for proper nutrition can interfere with the body’s nutrient delivery system thus creating a negative effect, even if the right amount of nutrients are taken in.
+Therefore, a properly regulated diet that not only provides the right nutrients in the right amounts should be utilized, one that is also free of elements such as artificial food colorings that can interfere with the body’s delivery system should be avoided.

-In addition to regulating the correct amount of nutrients in a person’s diet, who suffers’s from ADHD, avoidance of any foods that create or enhance sensitivity should also be contained or reduced.
+In addition to regulating the correct amount of nutrients in a person’s diet, who suffers from ADHD, avoidance of any foods that create or enhance sensitivity should also be contained or reduced.
 Food sensitivity is not an allergic reaction, it is an immune response (with antibody’s immunoglobulin A [IgA] or immunoglobulin G [IgG]) to a specific food or ingredient.
-With a food intolerance, symptoms are milder, are not immediate, and are not life-threatening as compared to a food allergy with reaction by immunoglobulin E [IgE].
+With food intolerance, symptoms are milder, are not immediate, and are not life-threatening as compared to a food allergy with a reaction by immunoglobulin E [IgE].
 Food sensitivities tend to be mainly digestive in nature (bloating, diarrhea or constipation, stomach cramps, and gas), and may not surface for up to several days after you consume the offending food.
 Since the digestive tract is one system among many, any disruption in this system can cause rippled effects across the other systems in the body including the brain.
-In can also have an effect on the endocrine system which can create a direct effect in the brain as well, thus enhancing or increasing the original effect.
+It can also have an effect on the endocrine system which can create a direct effect in the brain as well, thus enhancing or increasing the original effect.
 All of which has a direct correlation to either enhancing or promoting the ADHD symptoms.
 Further illustrating the role of ADHD and nutrition.

 Addressing The Diet